 In 1995, she joined Indesit Company in Turkey and, over the years, she held various international positions in Indesit Group's HR department.

-Since 2011, she has been the Group President of Human Resources at H.O.
-Sabancı Holding, Turkey.
+Between 2011 and January 2017, she was the Group President of Human Resources at H.O.
+Sabancı Holding A.S., Deputy Chairperson of

-She is currently Deputy Chairperson and member of the Board of Directors of Kordsa Global, and a board member of CarrefourSA, Aksigorta and AvivaSA.
+Kordsa Global A.S., Temsa A.S. and board member of CarrefourSA, Aksigorta and AvivaSA in Turkey.